-- (iii) Repair costs/Rechargeable works orders and/or - (iv) Claim against deposit scheme for damage or rent arrears and/or - (v) Rent in advance and or deposit scheme costs owing and/or - (vi) Outstanding debt with a private landlord may be considered. - 14.6 It is the responsibility of the applicant to provide evidence confirming that there is a payment arrangement in place and that payments have been adhered to for a minimum period of at least 6 months and continue to be paid, or evidence of where serious hardship would result if accommodation is not offered. - 14.7 For assessment purposes Hardship will be defined as a condition that is difficult to endure (suffering; deprivation; oppression) in instances or where failure to meet that need would cause; something hard to bear or constant toil or danger. - 14.8 For applicants whose application has been suspended for former debt/rent arrears and debt, their priority date will remain as it was before their application was suspended unless there is a change in circumstances.
+- (iii) Repair costs/Rechargeable works orders and/or - (iv) Claim against deposit scheme for damage or rent arrears and/or - (v) Rent in advance and or deposit scheme costs owing and/or - (vi) Outstanding debt with a private landlord may be considered. - 14.6 It is the responsibility of the applicant to provide evidence confirming that there is a payment arrangement in place and that payments have been adhered to for a minimum period of at least 6 months and continue to be paid, or evidence of where serious hardship would result if accommodation is not offered. - 14.7 For assessment purposes Hardship will be defined as a condition that is difficult to endure (suffering; deprivation; oppression) in instances or where failure to meet that need would cause; something hard to bear or constant toil or danger. - 14.8 When applications are unsuspended, applicants will be required to update their application to ensure the information on their application remains correct.
+Applicants will be given 28 days to update their application and will be placed in Band 4 until their application has been reassessed.
+Eligibility and qualification for the Housing Register will be reassessed. - 14.9 For applicants whose application has been suspended for former debt/rent arrears and debt, their priority date will remain as it was before their application was suspended unless there is a change in circumstances.

-14.9 Refusal of Suitable Accommodation
+14.10 Refusal of Suitable Accommodation